Panic Attack Treatment: Panic Attack Therapy and Medication

 Medications Used as Treatment for Panic Attacks

 Anti-anxiety medications and antidepressants are used as treatment for panic attacks.
-Physicians prescribe sedatives and anti-anxiety medications for immediate relief of symptoms during the middle of an attack.
+Physicians prescribe sedatives and anti-anxiety medications for immediate relief of symptoms during the middle of a panic attack.
 During a full-blown attack, anti-anxiety drugs provide relatively rapid relief of symptoms and have a calming effect.
 These panic attack medications include:

 If you're in the midst of a panic attack, taking one of these panic attack medications will give you fairly quick relief, but they're habit-forming, so you can't use them for the long-term.
 Because of the danger of dependence and severity of withdrawal symptoms, doctors usually only prescribe these for the short-term at the beginning of panic attack treatment.